-Then I found out about Teen Challenge and entered their 13-month program.
+Then I found out about Adult and Teen Challenge and entered their 13-month program.
 They let my son live with me during that year and that made a big difference in my recovery and return to emotional health.

 During my time at Teen Challenge God opened my eyes, softened my heart to forgive, and gave me back my life.
 I know and believe that both my son and I deserve a life free from abuse, a life God has planned for us.